Wednesday 9 July 1941

 Behind the scenes, Vichy French commander General Henri Dentz is pursuing an armistice.
 He sees the Allies closing in on Beirut from both the south, through Damour, and from the east, via Aleppo.
 In addition, today the British take Homs in the north.

 Despite his superiority in troops, Dentz cannot get supplies from France due to Royal Navy control of the eastern Mediterranean and the French have little hope of holding out for long.
-He sends destroyers Guepard, Valmy, and Vaquelin on a desperate mission to Salonika, Greece to embark reinforcements which have made their way there from France with German approval.
+He sends destroyers Guepard, Valmy, and Vaquelin on a desperate mission to Salonika, Greece to embark reinforcements that have made their way there from France with German approval.
 On their way back, however, the RAF spots them a few hundred miles off the Syrian coast.
 Rather than lose the ships, the French order the ships to Toulon.
 This leaves no major French warships in the Levant.

 The Turks intern several French ships in the port of Iskanderum: